 Today we are making a really easy homemade watercolor paint recipe that you can do with your kids.
-Because there are only a few common ingredients that you probably have in your kitchen already, the kids will be painting with homemade watercolor paints within minutes without a trip to the store or spending money.
+Making watercolors requires a few common ingredients that you probably have in your kitchen already!
+Your kids will be painting with homemade watercolor paints within minutes without a trip to the store or spending money.

 DIY Watercolor Paints

+This easy watercolor paint recipe can be made ahead and saved for later just like regular store-bought water color paints.
 This is an easy way to make homemade paint.
-You can use this DIY activity to get the kids involved so that conversations around making paint, creating colors, mixing colors and other color subjects can be discussed.
+Making watercolor paint gets kids involved in conversations around making paint, creating colors, mixing colors and other color subjects.

 Related: Lots of How to Make Paint ideas for Kids